 Invest in sturdy, classic wooden garden furniture

 Wooden garden furniture is a classic, natural choice that will complement most gardens.
 Rustic or modern, light or dark – there are lots of options.
-If your garden has decking, choose a wood species or colour for your furniture to harmonise with it, which doesn’t mean you need an exact match, just enough similarity to avoid clashing colours and textures.
+If your garden has decking, choose a wood type and colour for your furniture to harmonise with it, which doesn’t mean you need an exact match, just enough similarity to avoid clashing colours and textures.

 For outdoor use, go with a tough hardwood that can be left in the garden year-round.
 Teak, an ever-popular choice for garden furniture, is exceptionally durable thanks to its very high oil content.
 Almost completely rain-proof, it rarely rots, dents or warps, so makes for a good investment.
 Keep it in good condition with an annual coating of sealer.